DavidYKay/davidykay.github.io/_drafts/Collaborative-Computing.md

 </p>
 </center>

-Indeed, thanks to this movement spearheaded by [Jeff Bezos][9], the world [increasingly implements][12] a service-oriented architecture.
+Indeed, thanks to this movement [spearheaded][9] by Jeff Bezos, the world increasingly implements a service-oriented architecture.

-The core reason is simple: coordinating large groups of humans is [impossibly][17] [difficult][16]; it's far easier to use networked programming interfaces as a means of communication/coordination.
+The core reason is simple: coordinating large groups of humans is [impossibly][17] [difficult][16]; it's far easier to use networked programming interfaces as a means of [communication/coordination][12].

 APIs are, with a bit of elbow grease, better-documented and more consistently-behaved than a handshake or a written agreement between two humans.